Eimantoshis/func/README.md

 * Crops: Various types of plants managed on the farm.
 * Livestock: Animals raised on the farm.
-* Inventory: Seeds, fertilizers, feed, etc.
+* Inventory: Seeds, feed, etc.

 **Main Operations:**

 * Add/Remove Crops or Livestock: Add new crops or livestock to the system or remove them.
-* Manage Inventory: Track inventory of seeds, fertilizers, and feed.
+* Manage Inventory: Track inventory of seeds and feed.

 **Code example**